bunyk/fasolasi/README.md

 - Better project name?
 - Progress bar
-- Fingering diagram
+- Fingering diagram (and option to turn it off)
 - "Play any note to start", to not give fixed time to get instrument and fingers into position.
 - Stop when song ends
 - More songs
 - Leaderboard
-- Game menu instead of CLI flags
 - Training mode,
 	- Score should be proportional to extra time you spend on the song.
-	- Show diagram of holes that need to be covered?

 - Animations:
 	- Thumb ups or thums down fly from note you play to the score, or something like that.